Turning a challenge into an opportunity

 The Complex would be a large-scale investment in Sturgeon County, which would make a meaningful contribution to the local, provincial and Canadian economies

 An independent estimate forecasts over 22,000 person years of employment during construction and over 50,000 person years of employment during the Complex’s operating life (figures are based on direct, indirect and induced employment)

 The capital cost of the project is approximately C$4.5 billion

 Supported by Government

-"It's encouraging to see another milestone along the way on a project that will help diversify the type of energy products we produce here in Alberta," said Margaret McCuaig-Boyd, Alberta's Minister of Energy.
+"It's encouraging to see another milestone along the way on a project that will help diversify the type of energy products we produce here in Alberta," said Margaret McCuaig-Boyd, Alberta's Former Minister of Energy.
 "Our government is committed to creating good jobs in the industry through investments in world-class petrochemical facilities like this one."

 In December 2016 CKPC was awarded $300 million in royalty credits from Alberta’s $500 million Petrochemicals Diversification Program.

 “This proposed project represents significant economic benefits to Sturgeon County including increased property tax base, investment in municipal infrastructure, local sourcing opportunities and high-quality jobs both during construction and operations,” said Sturgeon County CAO.
 “We support the proposed petrochemical facility as a step in the right direction to diversify our local economy within Alberta.”